rkritzar39/shareline-status/content/issues/android-prototype-development.md

 section: issue
 ---

-*Active development*
+*Partial Outage*

+The Shareline Android prototype remains available for development and testing.
+However, some planned Android features and supporting workflows are currently unavailable or incomplete.

-The Shareline Android prototype is available for development and testing, but full feature parity with the iOS prototype has not been completed.
+The Android prototype has not yet reached full functional parity with the iOS prototype.
+Some settings, controls, navigation destinations, and feature-specific experiences may not be available in the current Android development build.

-Some planned features, settings, controls, and navigation destinations may be incomplete or unavailable.
-Android will provide the same supported user outcomes as iOS while following native Android, Material 3, and compatible One UI patterns.
+Development remains active.
+Supported Android features will provide the same intended user outcomes as their iOS counterparts while following native Android design patterns, Material 3 components, and compatible Samsung One UI behaviors.